nickesparza/ga-2/readme.md

 - You will need a session SECRET

 ## Dependencies
-You will need to install the following node modules:
+You will need to install (npm i) the following node modules (included in package.json):
 - mongoose
 - connect-mongo
 - dotenv